Information Dynamics in a Model with Hilbert Space Fragmentation: Model and Setup

 This allows us to systematically consider the effect of the constrained dynamics by tuning the weight of each fragment of the Hilbert space.
 For $\alpha \rightarrow 0$, the singlet states dominate, generating a strongly constrained dynamics while, for $\alpha\rightarrow 1$, the dynamics is described by the all-triplet sector and is expected to be fully chaotic.
 The state for $\alpha=\frac{1}{2}$ is special as it is a simple product state of spins $T(\frac{1}{2})=\ket{\uparrow \downarrow}$ and not merely a product state over rungs.
 The second class of initial states we consider is the set of Haar-random states.

 In the next section we explore the dynamics of the entanglement entropy showing periodic recurrences that can be attributed to short distance physics from short connected triplet segments across the subsystem boundary.
 We show that the maximum entropy reached during this time evolution can be understood in terms of eigenstate thermalization within the conserved sectors, which leads to an effective independent randomization of the wavefunction in each sector, preserving the weight of the sector.
 In Section~\ref{sec:OTOC} we turn our attention to the quench dynamics viewed through the lens of an out-of-time-ordered correlation function (OTOC).
 Finally, we lift the frustration (Section~\ref{sec:DELTA}) with parameter $\delta$ and show how this modifies the entropy growth at short times.
+In the following sections, the number of rungs is denoted by $L$.
+It should be emphasized, that two spins are located on each rung, i.e $L=12$ rungs corresponds to a system with $24$ spins.